 The park houses more than 70 giant sculptures spread over 7 hectares and created by Austrian but also international artists.

 It is open every day from April to October and the visit is free.
 To see, if you are an art lover or want to take some original photos.

 Everything is easily done on foot, except for Schloss Eggenberg where it is best to take the tram.

 The monuments to see are all concentrated in the historic center or nearby, so it’s very convenient.

-1 Day in Graz
+1 Day Graz Itinerary